Desert Outreach Synagogue

 Rabbi Jules holds various other degrees and has spent many years in small to large organizations, Fortune 500 companies along with serving in both healthcare and mortuary science.
 Rabbi is an accomplished musician, pianist, organist and sang in the nearly 300 voice Gay Men's Chorus of Los Angeles in recent past.
 However, most importantly he brings with him a sincere devotion, dedication, and passion to his rabbinate and a desire to enhance and improve the lives of those we all interact with to make the world a better place.

-Rabbi Jules resides in Palm Springs with his husband, Carlos.
+Rabbi Jules resides in the greater Palm Springs area with his husband, Carlos.
 Rabbi Jules is also the father of two children.
 He is active and busy with work, school, life and enjoying his journey with the fast-growing congregation of Desert Outreach Synagogue and the Coachella Valley community!
 "Come join us!
 You already belong!"

 Cantor in Training Josh Goldberg